SpareNickels/PolyglotNotebookReference/README.md

 ## Learning about Polyglot Notebooks

 Refer to the [quick_reference.dib](./quick_reference.dib) notebook to learn more about how to create and use Polyglot Notebooks.

+# Included Notebooks

+The [./notebooks](./notebooks/) directory includes notebooks with useful patterns, reusable code, or other reference materials.